James Zarsadiaz headshot

 Biography

-James Zarsadiaz is Associate Professor of History and Director of the Yuchengco Philippine Studies Program.
-He specializes in United States history, particularly urban and suburban history and Asian American history.
-James currently sits on the board of the Association for Asian American Studies.
-Prof. Zarsadiaz was a fellow at both the Smithsonian Institution's National Museum of American History and Asian Pacific American Center.
-Prior to entering academia, James worked in the U.S. House of Representatives.
+James Zarsadiaz is an award-winning historian of the United States.
+He is Associate Professor of History and Director of the Yuchengco Philippine Studies Program.
+Prof. Zarsadiaz specializes in urban and suburban history, Asian American history, cultural history, and political history.
+He currently sits on the board of the Association for Asian American Studies; was previously a fellow at the Smithsonian Institution's National Museum of American History and Asian Pacific American Center; and prior to entering academia, he worked in the U.S. House of Representatives.

 Expertise